andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 I read with the intention of learning, not copying and trying to find something to file away for another day - adding reminders is a good idea.
 These resources really come in handy for ideation/brainstorming later on.

+### North Star

+Finding and then focussing on the metrics that matter.

+If you're really _data driven_ you should identify the most important metric for your current stage, the one the product/service delivers to customers.
+Once settled, you should constantly learn about and optimize for that metric.

+In my old research world when I started analysing a company, I’d try and find out and then focus on the major drivers of revenue & earnings.
+A lot of companies spruik (with a lot of information) particular metrics or areas of growth, but if it's only 6% of total revenues or earnings, it's impact is likely to be minimal, at least in the short term.

+By focussing on the metrics that matter from the start, I was able to ignore large parts of information that don't move the needle or have an impact.

 ### Analysing Data

 [Lean Analytics](https://www.amazon.com/Lean-Analytics-Better-Startup-Faster/dp/1449335675) addresses this perfectly and is well worth the read if you're unsure what you should be measuring or looking at for a given industry.